descarteslabs/descarteslabs-python/README.md

 - DLTile geospatial transformations are guaranteed to be within eight decimal points of the past implementation.
 - DLTile errors now come from the `dltile` library and error messages should now be more informative.
 - When specifying output bounds in a spatial reference system different from the underlying raster, a densified representation of the bounding box is used internally to ensure that the returned image fully covers the bounds.
 For certain methods (like `mosaic`) this may change the returned image dimensions, depending on the SRSs involved.
+- **breaking** As with the Metadata v1 client changes, the `bucket` and `directory` fields of the Scene properties are now multi-valued lists.

 ## [1.7.1] - 2021-03-03